 Twenty-one stands are available, held by local second-hand booksellers.
 The variety provided is quite essential, and visitors can even find numerous kids’ books in several languages.

 The flagship of this market is the fact that books tend to be affordable compared to traditional bookstores.

-Stroll along the eastern bank of the Saone and find the book market west of the Jardin du Palais St Pierre, with the address 9 Quai de la Pêcherie.
+Stroll along the eastern bank of the Saone and find the book market west of the Jardin du Palais St. Pierre.

-The opening hours are Saturday, Sunday, 10 am – 6 pm, throughout the year.
+The opening hours are Saturday and Sunday from 10 am – 6 pm throughout the year.

 Address: 9 Quai de la Pêcherie, 69001 Lyon

 Things to Do in Lyon in Winter (On a Map!)